blbadger/blbadger.github.io/language-representations.md

 \mathtt{The \; shades \; is \; blue.}
 $$

 With an increase in the number of transformer blocks before the output modeling head, it becomes more difficult to recover the target inptut $a$.
-For example, many iterations of Equation \eqref{eq2} a model with blocks 1 and 2 we have a generated prompt of
+For example, many iterations of Equation \eqref{eq2} a model with untrained GPT-2 blocks 1 and 2 we have a generated prompt of

 $$
 \mathtt{The \; sky \; is \; tragedies.}